tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 content[offset:offset + L] = (ret).to_bytes(L,byteorder='little')
 ```

-**Note:** Just like "start", "offset" is also a relative address, because it points to the starting position of the <u>return-address</u> relative to the base of "buffer".
+**Note:** Just like "start", "offset" is also a relative address, because it points to the starting position of the <u>return address</u> relative to the base of "buffer".

 After running the modified script, our payload was written into "badfile":